Matrix

 - g) Scalar Matrix: Diagonal matrix where all diagonal elements are equal

 - h) Identity/Unit Matrix: Diagonal matrix where all diagonal elements are 1.
-Notation: $I$ or $I_n$
+Notation: or

 3. Matrix Operations